ultimersiv/safer-saving-skse/README.md

 ## Installing

-Drop `SaferSaving.dll` into `Data/SKSE/Plugins/`, or install the archive with your mod manager.

-Safe to uninstall mid save by just deleting the DLL.
+Drop into your Skyrim install dir, or install the archive with your mod manager.
+Safe to uninstall at any time.

 ## Configuration